benchristelcom/benchristelcom.github.io/src/heroes4/pattern-language.md

 each.
 They can be unguarded, or guarded by level 1 monsters — [Level 1 Encounters].

+Pretty much everything else about the starting region is up to you, but keep in mind that in the early game, players will want:

+- Resources
+- Treasure chests
+- XP boosters (Learning Stone, Dream Teacher)
+- Creature dwellings
+- Skills (Witch's Hut, Beastmaster's Hut, School of Magic/War, etc.)
+- Spells
+- Basic items like armor and bows
+- Temporary buffs
+- Mana replenishment

+You may want to throw in some stat upgrades, treasures, and minor artifacts as well, but these aren't as essential.

 ## Freebies

 - reward exploration.